Infineon/optiga-trust-x/README.md

 <img src="https://github.com/Infineon/Assets/blob/master/Pictures/OPTIGA-Trust-X.png">

-This repository contains a target-agnostic Application Notes Framework for the [OPTIGA™ Trust X](https://www.infineon.com/optiga-trust-x) security chip.
+This repository contains a target-agnostic Software Framework for the [OPTIGA™ Trust X](https://www.infineon.com/optiga-trust-x) security chip.
 It is a basis for other application notes.

 ## <a name="summary"></a>Summary
 The [OPTIGA™ Trust X](https://github.com/Infineon/Assets/raw/master/PDFs/OPTIGA_Trust_X_Datasheet_v2.6.pdf) is a security solution based on a secure microntroller.
 Each device is shipped with a unique elliptic-curve keypair and a corresponding X.509 certificate.
 OPTIGA™ Trust X enables easy integration into existing PKI infrastructure.